nicholasgriffintn/Inbox-To-SNS-Service/README.md

-# Inbox-To-SNS-Service
+# Serverless Inbox to SNS Service

- This service forwards emails that I have recieved in my inbox to AWS SNS
+This is a simple service that takes the JSON that I have stored from my serverless inbox service in S3.

+It takes the JSON and then forwards that onto SNS.